egustavsson/runExomeDepth/README.md

   - a set of BAM files for which to call CNVs - one sample per BAM file
   - a set of BAM files to use as the baseline - one sample per BAM file
-  - indexed BAM files (.bai) for the above BAM files
+  - indexed BAM files (.bai) for all the above BAM files
   - a BED file of the target region of your exome or targeted sequencing data.
 If this is not supplied hg19 will be used.
   - annotation file (GTF/GFF).
+This needs to match the build of your targets.
 If this is not supplied ensembl version 71 (hg19) will be used.

 It is advisable to do the indexing of the BAM files prior to running the pipeline.
 If the dates of the index files are older than the BAM files, ExomeDepth will throw an error.
 Indexing of BAM files can be done by:

 ```bash
 samtools index input.bam # for  single sample or;
 samtools index -M *.bam # multiple samples